kristopolous/webspace/README.js.md

-  css/ - CSS with the stages (see below) docs/ - Manually authored documents import/ - David Glick documentes viewer.html - the MVP viewer panel.html - The panel system for the views.
+  css/ - CSS with the stages (see below) docs/ - Manually authored documents import/ - David Glick documentes js/ - Javascript files
+    min/ - Minified versions of the dependencies raw/ - "Debug" versions of the dependencies viewer.html - the MVP viewer (see files for documentation) panel.html - The panel system for the views.

 The Viewer is broken down into 5 stages: